ArcturusNavigation/fish-n-ships/src/main.typ

 == Potential Benefits

+#block([
+  #image("assets/img/deps.png")
+  *The "dependency hell" induced by the installation of a core ROS tool, `ros2run`--managing this web is a job for the Nix package manager*
+], breakable: false, spacing: 12pt)

 While @wolsieffer_lopsided98 does not provide a binary cache for the Humble distribution, it is not difficult to set up a Hydra build server that can distribute these binaries for the packages we need.
 We are currently working on